 Jack is a retired electrician, having owned his own electrical contracting business, followed by a semi-retired career in electronic sales.
 His current “work” includes numerous weekly runs to Walmart, lots of time fishing, reading voraciously, smoking meats, drinking coffee, and running errands as “assigned” by Jann.
 Jack grew up in Iowa, served in the Navy during Vietnam, and has supported Jann’s education and career.
 They have two grown, married daughters and four grandchildren.
 Jack reports his biography is “old, retired, works for the president, and likes to fish!!!!!”

-Jack and Ed will be teaching Fishing with Jack & Ed! this year at Vacation College.
+Jack and Dave will be teaching Fishing with Jack & Dave! this year at Vacation College.
 Back to top of classes